damcglinchey/datasciencecoursera/Getting-and-Cleaning-Data-proj/CodeBook.md

 ## Code book

 The study described above produces two data tables.
-The first, labelled "FullData" here, contains variables for each measurement recorded for each subject and activity.
-The second data table, labelled "SummaryData" here, contains the mean values of each variable in FullData calculated for each subject and activity.
+The first, labeled "FullData" here, contains variables for each measurement recorded for each subject and activity.
+The second data table, labeled "SummaryData" here, contains the mean values of each variable in FullData calculated for each subject and activity.

 The below description of the signals is taken from `feautres_info.txt` included in the UCI HAR data.